ethpm/ethpm-go/README.md

 This package provides an ABIObject which correlates with a compiler's abi output

 ## Notes
 No testing has been implemented yet, there is no regex or any checks in the read/write functions yet either.
 The ethpm-spec used is contained in the api folder.
-You can `go run main.go` in the `cmd/ethpm` folder to see the example output.
+You can `go run cmd/ethpm/main.go` to see the example output.
 Issues need to be opened to define functionality needed.